 Using facial expressions to convey my annoyance.
 Or when I texted him a million times about the volume, the guitar, the drums, the vocals.
 Imagine if we treated the preacher the way the preacher treats the sound guy?
 To all the sound guys in the world: I LOVE YOU and respect you.
 Thank you for serving us so well!

 12. When I Thought My Sermon Was Awesome:

 Or thought my sermon sucked bad.
 Both self-centred reactions.
-Just have to trust God with what came out of my mouth.
+Just had to trust God with what came out of my mouth.
 50% of it was my opinion.
 The other 45% was the opinions of others.
 The 5% left was probably God (probably) (I hope).
-And I have to trust that He loves me, and the crowd enough to do wonders with that 5%.
+And I have to trust that He loves me, and the crowd, enough to do wonders with that 5%.